kendricktty/simplylogs/README.md

     Alternatively, use the GitHub UI to download the repository to a directory of your choice.

-2. Run the following commands to install the NodeJS dependencies for the backend server
+2. From the working directory containing the cloned repository, `cd` into the `inventoryapp-backend` folder and install the NodeJS dependencies for the backend server:

+    `npm install`

+3. After setting up the backend server, `cd` into the `inventoryapp-frontend` folder and repeat Step 2.

+4. Refer to the respective sections below to create a `.env` file and a database server.

 ### Windows ###

+### Creating your environment variables ###
+The backend application requires a custom-made `.env` file.
+Run the following command from inside `inventoryapp-backend` to create your new `.env` file:

+`touch .env`

+You may leave your `.env` file blank for now as we move on to the next section.

+### Setting up your database server ###

 ## Dependencies ##